Widely known as Malaysia’s version of the Maldives, Kapalai Island is not, in the true sense of the word, an island.

-The Sipadan-Kapalai Dive Resort is an eco-resort whose waste management practice was made into a case study by the Malaysian Ministry of Tourism as an effort to conserve and preserve the natural environment and beauty of islands marked as tourist destinations in the country.
+The Sipadan-Kapalai Dive Resort is an eco-resort whose waste management practice was made into a case study in 2011 by the Malaysian Ministry of Tourism as an effort to conserve and preserve the natural environment and beauty of islands marked as tourist destinations in the country.